David-Mastalski/Squooshly/README.md

     * Real-time status tracking: `Converting`, `Converted`, or `Error`.
 * **📥 Batch Processing** – Flexibility to download converted images individually or export all processed files at once as a single batch.

+## 🔒 Privacy & Performance

+* **Client-Side Only**: All image processing happens directly in your browser.
+No files are ever uploaded to a server, ensuring 100% privacy.
+* **Offline Capability**: Thanks to IndexedDB, the application handles large files efficiently without relying on an internet connection for processing.

  ## Installation
 Clone this repository to your local computer
 ```